didi/cube-ui/document/components/docs/en-US/tab-bar.md

 - Custom slot

-  In fact, we always want to display icons and text effects which looks like app navigation styles, so the `cube-tab-bar` component also supports the use of slot.
-Note that you must use the `cube-tab` component as a sub-component of the first level to wrap your custom slot.
+  In fact, we always want to display icons and text effects which looks like app navigation styles, so the `cube-tab-bar` component also supports the use of slot.Note that you must use the `cube-tab` component as a sub-component of the first level to wrap your custom slot.

   ```html
   <template>